ZoneMinder/zoneminder/README.txt

    necessary.
 If you don't want a timestamp or have  a  camera that  puts  one on itself then leave this field  blank.
-If you  add  a second %%s placeholder in the string this  will be  filled  by  any  of  the 'show text'  detailed  in  the zmtriggers.pl section.
+If you  add  a second %%s placeholder in the string this  will be  filled  by  any  of  the `show text'  detailed  in  the zmtriggers.pl section.

    Timestamp  Label  X/Y - The X and Y values determine  where